Why Choose Mueller Family Law Group for Divorce Cases?

 Divorce Timeline & What to Expect Throughout the Process

 Clients often want to know how long divorce in Midland will take and what to expect at each stage.
-While every divorce proceeds on its own schedule, Texas law enforces a mandatory waiting period of 60 days from the legal filing before the court may finalize a dissolution.
-Midland County courts process cases as quickly as possible, though heavy dockets or complex facts may extend the typical timeline.
+While every divorce proceeds on its own schedule, Texas law generally enforces a mandatory waiting period of 60 days from the legal filing before the court may finalize a dissolution.
+Midland County courts process cases as efficiently as possible, though heavy dockets or complex facts may extend the typical timeline.

 Most divorce cases in Midland begin with an initial consultation, followed by the preparation and filing of the petition in the local courthouse.
 After filing, both parties exchange key documents and work to negotiate a fair agreement on issues like property, children, and finances.
 If couples reach an agreement through mediation or collaboration, the process can resolve within a few months.
 Disagreements requiring a hearing may extend the process, depending on court availability and complexity.